 Raising Llamas since 1991.
 Why Purchase a Llama From Us?

 We work with all of our buyers to find the right llama for their needs and offer mentor-ship and will answer any questions that you have.
 Many of our buyers have become longtime friends as they share our same passions for raising llamas.
 Our selection of breeding stock has created beautiful exotic animals with correct conformation, that move well.
 We focus on females that are easy birthers, have good mothering instincts and heavy milkers.
 We are very selective as to which males make it to the breeding pen.
+We also select for animals with a good disposition, that are easy to handle.
+It is so important that anyone could walk in our pasture and be safe, even in our stud pens.
 They make wonderful companions, show animals, herd guards and fiber producers.
 A llama's fleece is the ultimate end product for us and we strive to maintain and improve single coat density, luster, finesse and handle.
 We maintain the herd at about 25% suri type and 75% huacaya type fleeces.
 Our llamas are raised with miniature dairy goats and poultry and may come with guarding experience.
 All breeding stock or young animals sold for show/breeding stock come with a fertility guarantee.